 The skill of storytelling is important in different parts of the test.
 Here’s a summary of where to find practice.

-In this lesson you’ll learn how to use less common conditionals to qualify your statements.
+In this lesson you’ll learn how to use less common linkers (as long as/provided that) to qualify your statements.

 ‘Albeit’ is a nice formal word and works well in the right context.

 How to introduce new paragraphs/new information in Academic Task 1.

 Most common Task 2 mistakes: whereas, although and while.

 ‘Whereby’ is a useful linking word but it only collocates with certain nouns – check which ones here.

 ‘Due to’ is a bit more complicated than it looks.
 Check out the grammar rules here.